 Free does not mean Open Source or risk-free for that matter.
 But the fact of the matter is that people tend to gravitate towards free products, especially if those are pushed aggressively via hungry advertisers.
 For this reason, users should pay even more attention before installing a free app.

-If the reason you want to install a VPN is because you are truly worried about your online privacy, then you really ought to read the fine print.
+If the reason you want to install a VPN is because you are truly worried about your online privacy, then always endeavour read the fine print first.
 This particular VPN app has some concerning statements:

 If you shop around for other VPN providers, you will see the exact opposite when it comes to data collection and logging.
 Here are some examples:

 - [VPN x] never logs where you go on the Internet.
 If anyone asks, the best we can do is shrug our shoulders.

 - [VPN y] makes it impossible to identify the type of traffic or protocol you are using, even for your ISP.

 - [VPN z] doesn’t store any connection logs whatsoever.
 In addition, we do not log bandwidth usage, session data or requests to our DNS servers.

 Some even provide Bitcoin as a mode of payment to completely anonymize the registration process, via a throwaway email address for example.

 Often times, affiliates are not properly policed and we observe scare tactics to force the installation of various pieces of software.
 It’s important to note that those affiliates are normally distinct from the software vendors themselves, but scammy behaviors end up reflecting poorly on everyone.